divinity-m/Anti-Gravity/dev_logs.md

 }
 ```
 <br>
-Surprisingly enough, fixing the facing angle also stopped the collision issues caused by portal gravity.
+Surprisingly enough, fixing the facing angle also stopped the collision issues caused by entering portals.
 I'm assuming it's because the portal would pull the player, who's already grounded on a block, further into the block at an unexpected angle—clipping the player just past the maximum distance of which a collision would be detected.
 This is only a theory so I'm not completely certain on why the bug is fixed.

 ### Things Added:
  - A performance limit.